asatarin/testing-distributed-systems/README.md

 * [Deterministic Simulation: A New Era of Distributed System Testing](https://www.risingwave.com/blog/deterministic-simulation-a-new-era-of-distributed-system-testing)
 * [Applying Deterministic Simulation: The RisingWave Story](https://www.risingwave.com/blog/applying-deterministic-simulation-the-risingwave-story-part-2-of-2)
-  They talk about few kinds of tests they built with the simulator (unit, end-to-end, recovery, scaling), pros, cons and challenges of this approach.
+  They talk about a few kinds of tests they built with the simulator (unit, end-to-end, recovery, scaling), pros, cons and challenges of this approach.

 As a result of this work, they open sourced [MadSim](https://github.com/madsim-rs/madsim) — Magical Deterministic Simulator for the Rust language ecosystem.